Opened 10 years ago

 Anyway, if an FMU must not call any malloc/free, it can not use most existing C libraries (which internally use malloc/free).
 Making FMU's pretty restrictive considering users can write arbitrary C-code in external C functions (meaning you can not translate Modelica code to FMU's in a general way).

-comment:13 Changed 10 years ago by rfranke
+comment:13 by Rüdiger Franke, 10 years ago

 The problem with the Boehm garbage collector is that it operates on a low level and it uses heuristics to find out if a piece of memory is still referenced from somewhere else.
 Meanwhile I saw both possible negative consequences: a memory leak as reported in this ticket and a crash if the FMU is loaded into a program that uses a similar but not the same garbage collector library -- the analysis is not restricted to the memory allocated by the FMU.